It seems obvious that each team would like to have source code that is :

 Each such a meeting was accompanied by further discussion if the direction of changes is good for us.
 Sometimes we’ve ended up with the design proposed upfront (by the leader of meeting), sometimes we’ve invented together solution that nobody separately would probably thought of (Stephen Covey – 7 Habits of Highly Effective People: Introduce Synergy).

-Currently we use Crucible a lot, because we know it can allow us to find mistakes, defects.
+Currently we use Crucible a lot to perform code reviews, because we know it can allow us to find mistakes, defects.
 But our experience shows that it does not lead us too much towards better design.

 Better design / code can be achieved when discussing / refactoring it together.
 Therefore once needed, we set up a meeting and refactor given piece of code as a team.
 This turned up to be much better approach than only reading it in Crucible and exchanging comments.
 Anyway before each such session we need to be prepared, read and understand given parts of our code.